grrlgeek/sql-docs/azure-sql/database/connect-query-portal.md

 ### Firewall rule

-If you receive this error, use the following steps to resolve: *Cannot open server 'server-name' requested by the login.
+If you receive this error: *Cannot open server 'server-name' requested by the login.
 Client with IP address 'xx.xx.xx.xx' is not allowed to access the server.
 To enable access, use the Azure Management Portal or run sp_set_firewall_rule on the master database to create a firewall rule for this IP address or address range.
 It may take up to five minutes for this change to take effect.*

 Follow these quick steps: